hgesser/uvgrep/README.md

 `uvgrep` cannot detect on which pages, tables or slides, of a LibreOffice document a search term was found; it cannot detect on which pages of a Microsoft Word document it was found.
 (However it will display information about slides or tables in Microsoft documents.)

-`uvgrep` uses German error messages for the two problems that can occur (file not found, unsupported file type).
-In order to localize it, change the three message variables defined in the first lines.
+`uvgrep` uses English or German error messages for the three problems that can occur (file not found, unsupported file type, invalid option).
+In order to add further languages, add a code block that checks LANG and sets the three message variables accordingly.

 #### Example